Amending Transactions

 Cancelling an Unposted Transaction

-1. Go to the relevant AR or AP listing grid and find the transaction.
+1. Go to the relevant Sales or Purchases listing grid and find the transaction.

 Alternatively, open the transaction and click on the Cancel button.